 Tibouchinas like a warm to hot climate and don't mind some cool weather in winter, but they will be affected by frosts, so may not be suitable for those gardens that are frosted.

-Fertilise Tibouchinas every autumn & spring with 5 in 1® Organic Plant Food and also add a couple of handfuls of Searles Azalea & Camellia Plant Food.
+Fertilise Tibouchinas every autumn & spring with 5 in 1® Organic Fertiliser and also add a couple of handfuls of Searles Azalea & Camellia Plant Food.
 Then cover the soil with a thick layer of a high quality mulch, such as Searles Premium Garden Mulch, and then give them a good deep watering.

 Caring for Tibouchinas

 Watering: When first planting a Tibouchina, they will need regular watering until established, to ensure a good start to their life.
 Once they have established a good deep root system (after the first year), a good deep watering once a week should suffice.
 If you live in an area that receives a moderate to high rainfall, you may very well find that these beautiful shrubs will hardly need any additional watering at all.

 Pruning: The real trick to promote profuse flowering for the next season is to prune them back hard immediately once the last flowers fall.
 This will encourage more new growth, helps to keep the foliage compact and results in more flowers.